 A study of funeral home management with special attention on the management of a small business.
+Credit 2 hours

 LAW AND ETHICS 104FSL

 A study of the legal, regulatory, and ethical considerations of the law as it pertained to business and funeral service including contracts, sales, property, partnerships, trusts, and regulations.